Posted 6-12-19… but leaving on top of the post list due to its more important content. (Click here to return to the main page for newer content)

 My mom was surely failing this RECALL test miserably and we didn’t take it seriously nor did we do anything much.
 We just figured that mom was getting a bit older and it was part of the process of aging for some more than others.
 We had underestimated just how bad things were going and, before we knew it, mom couldn’t recall much of anything.
 As I mentioned recently in an interview, since we didn’t probe and ask hard questions before, the first huge warning sign was that mom had already forgotten our names.
 I had talked to her at least 4-5 days a week on the phone and often in person for the previous few years and didn’t notice.
 My stepdad told her who was on the phone (he always answered), and she repeated his prompt (“Oh, it’s Mark!
 Hi Mark!”) all the while not knowing me from Paula Dean.

 If you find a grain of cornbread worthy of eating at my table please consume this: get screened by your doctor!
 There is a class of treatments that can prolong the earliest stage of dementia and can give you some time that I would love to have back now.
+Exciting, new classes of drug treatments will also require early detection.
 If you are diagnosed, you can have those conversations with loved ones before it is too late.
 You can get your affairs in order.
 You can give and help others.
 You can fight it with diet, exercise, vitamins, and everything else you want to try, all of which may make the early stages easier.
 In short, you can prepare.
 Hiding under a blanket didn’t make the fake boogeyman go away when you was young and it won’t make the real one go away now.
 Sorry for the tough love…but I have seen the early stages and have compared them to the late.
 Just do it. 🙂 Know that I truly care or I wouldn’t talk to you in this way.

 Update as of 6/12/19: Mom had another good day yesterday.
 I will see her tonight again.
 She cannot speak much that can be logically understood, but every word I hear seems happy and in peace and that, for now, is good news.
 I still hope and pray for a cure, but I am realistic with where we are too.